Land of Warriors

 Wanderfar village

-The sleepy stone-brick village of Wanderfar is a serene haven, where time seems to slow amid the towering redwoods that embrace it.
+The sleepy stone-brick village of Wanderfar is a safe haven, where life seems to slow in the sun-dappled light of the towering redwoods that surround it.
 The chilly air is filled with the gentle rustle of leaves and the distant songs of birds.
-Locked in a forever tranquility that envelops its small population.
+Though Wanderfar has little to boast about, its charm lies in its isolation, far from the borders where conflict brews.
+The villagers find solace in their quiet, simple lives, savoring the peace that the natural world offers them and the humble community they keep around.

 Clearfelling